|Nutrition Facts (per serving)|

 Gather the ingredients.

 Add the oil to a large pot over medium-high heat.
-Cook the chicken wings, onion, carrot, and celery in the oil, stirring often, just until the vegetables soften (the chicken should not brown), about 10 minutes.
+Cook the chicken wings, onion, carrot, and celery in the oil, stirring often for about 10 minutes, just until the vegetables soften but without browning the chicken.

 Add the parsley, thyme, peppercorns, and bay leaves.
-Reduce the heat to low and simmer, uncovered, until the broth is full-flavored, at least 2 hours and up to 6 hours.
+Reduce the heat to low and simmer uncovered until the broth is full-flavored, at least 2 hours—but you can choose to let it simmer for up to 6 hours on the lowest setting of your stovetop.